Chimera-Project/chimera-wallet-electron/README.md

 ### Features:

-This wallet contains the basic functions required to manage your Pixel assets:
+This wallet contains the basic functions required to manage your Chimera assets:

 * Wallet creation:
   * Create new wallet.